Vivek-04022001/documentation/docs/classic-ui/csrf.md

 ## Manual protection

-To ensure that code that is not part of a database transaction—such as code that writes to an external API or a service that is not automatically included in the transaction mechanism—is protected, you will need to manually implement protection for that code.
+To ensure that code that isn't part of a database transaction—such as code that writes to an external API or a service that isn't automatically included in the transaction mechanism—is protected, you will need to manually implement protection for that code.

 `plone.protect` offers the `@protect` decorator.
 The decorator expects a callable to perform the check.